How is gestational diabetes diagnosed?

 All tests and examinations have disadvantages as well as advantages.
 Even if there is a treatment that works, it doesn’t necessarily mean that a routine examination for all pregnant women is a good idea.
 Routine tests for gestational diabetes are unnecessary in most pregnant women because their blood sugar levels are normal.
 And doctors might recognize that a woman is at greater risk of developing gestational diabetes anyway, while providing the standard care during pregnancy.

 Being diagnosed with gestational diabetes can make women worry for no reason.
 Higher-than-normal blood sugar levels don’t necessarily cause problems.
-Most pregnant women with slightly elevated blood sugar levels give birth to healthy babies with a normal birth weight.
+Most pregnant women with slightly higher blood sugar levels give birth to healthy babies with a normal birth weight.
 After receiving the , women are also advised to change their diet and measure their blood sugar several times a day.
 There isn't always a real need to do this, though.

 How do women feel about the diagnosis?